datastax/spark-cassandra-connector/README.md

 See [Tips for Developing the Spark Cassandra Connector](doc/developers.md) for details.

 By default, integration tests start up a separate, single Cassandra instance and run Spark in local mode.
-It is possible to run integration tests with your own Cassandra and/or Spark cluster.
+It is possible to run integration tests with your own Spark cluster.
 First, prepare a jar with testing code:

     ./sbt/sbt test:package

 Then copy the generated test jar to your Spark nodes and run:

-    export IT_TEST_CASSANDRA_HOST=<IP of one of the Cassandra nodes>
     export IT_TEST_SPARK_MASTER=<Spark Master URL>
     ./sbt/sbt it:test